ozeralix/aha-frontend/README.md

 # aha-frontend
-Frontend side of the Agentich Health Management Project
+Frontend side of the Agentich Health Management Project for Agentic Etherium Global.